SASUKE38/TMLGen/README.md

 ## Usage

-The tool requires the path to your unpacked game directory (as unpacked by the [Baldur's Gate 3 Modders Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool)) along with the source file of the timeline you wish to edit.
+The tool requires the path to your unpacked game directory (as unpacked by the [Baldur's Gate 3 Modder's Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool)) along with the source file of the timeline you wish to edit.
 Additionally, you may select the timeline data to use manually.
 The definitions below detail the data the tool uses.
 Note that only the first two are needed for automatic selection; the rest may be ignored.
 - Unpacked Data Directory: Top level of unpacked game data.
 - Source File: .lsf source file of the timeline you wish to edit.
 Likely located in a Timeline\Generated directory.